gerhynes/scala-notes/README.md

 ### Arrays
 `Array`s in Scala are the equivalent of simple Java arrays.

-They can be manually constructed with predefined lengths, they are mutable, have fast indexing and are completely interoperable with Java's native arrays.
+They can be manually constructed with predefined lengths, are mutable, have fast indexing and are completely interoperable with Java's native arrays.

 You can create an array without specifying contents using `Array.ofDim[type](numberOfElements)`.
 The elements will be set to their default values: 0, false, null.